michalp0lak/Selgen/README.md

 Process of single image analysis follows these steps:

-3. Mask of tray grid is segmented in each ROI
 4. Computation of grid for both trays
 5. Separation of trays into individual holes
 6. Computation of spatial and color pattern in each hole